-The experience and future opportunities for nuclear desalination were reviewed at a Symposium on Nuclear Desalination of Seawater, [40] convened by the IAEA in May 1997.
-Reference [33] summarizes global experience in nuclear seawater desalination and provides a list of operating nuclear desalination plants as of mid-2000.
+The experience and future opportunities for nuclear desalination were reviewed at a Symposium on Nuclear Desalination of Seawater, [36] convened by the IAEA in May 1997.
+Reference [30] summarizes global experience in nuclear seawater desalination and provides a list of operating nuclear desalination plants as of mid-2000.

 The technical feasibility of integrated nuclear desalination has been firmly established by successful operation at several plants.
 This successful operation has proved the compliance with safety requirements and the reliability of co-generation nuclear reactors.
-Operating experience exceeds 150 reactor-years (statistics updated [30]).
+Operating experience exceeds 150 reactor-years (statistics updated [27]).

-Many IAEA Member States are moving forward in preparing nuclear desalination projects [41] and [42].
+Many IAEA Member States are moving forward in preparing nuclear desalination projects [37] and [38].
 Activities are currently ongoing in Argentina, Canada, China, Egypt, France, India, Indonesia, Pakistan, the Republic of Korea, Morocco, the Russian Federation, and Tunisia.

-In 1996 the IAEA, in its Options Identification Programme (OIP) identified practical options [43] of technical configuration of nuclear and desalination coupling to build near term technical and economic confidence under specific conditions.
+In 1996 the IAEA, in its Options Identification Programme (OIP) identified practical options [39] of technical configuration of nuclear and desalination coupling to build near term technical and economic confidence under specific conditions.
 They were: (1) desalination in combination with a nuclear power reactor being constructed or in an advanced design stage with construction expected in the near term; (2) desalination, as above, in combination with a currently operating reactor with some minor design modifications as required to the periphery of the existing nuclear system; and (3) desalination in combination with a small (heating) reactor.

-In the Republic of Korea, the design of a nuclear desalination plant with the SMART reactor is developed to supply 40,000 m3/day of fresh water and 90 MW of electricity to an area with an approximate population of 100,000 or an industrialized complex.
-A detailed design and construction project of a one-fifth scale SMART Pilot plant for demonstration of the relevant technologies, is currently underway and will be completed by 2008.
+In the Republic of Korea, the design of a nuclear desalination plant with the SMART reactor is developed to supply $40,000 \text{ m}^3/\text{day}$ of fresh water and 90 MW of electricity to an area with an approximate population of 100,000 or an industrialized complex.
 This is an example of option 1 identified in the OIP.
-Also in Russia, efforts continue on a floating power unit based on a KLT-40 reactor for
+Also in Russia, efforts continue on a floating power unit based on a KLT-40 reactor for multipurpose use including desalination.
+A nuclear desalination project is foreseen in the Russian Arctic Sea coast area (Severodvinsk or Pevec) using an RO and/or MED process.